Skip to main content

 A Note on Likes

 X (Twitter) made likes private in 2024.
-The platform no longer exposes which users liked a specific tweet through any public API - not Sorsa, not the official X API, not any third-party tool.
-If your campaign previously included a “Like this tweet” task, replace it with a retweet or comment requirement, both of which remain fully verifiable.
+The platform no longer exposes which users liked a specific tweet through any public API, not Sorsa, not the official X API, not any third-party tool.
+If a campaign previously included a “Like this tweet” task, replace it with a retweet or comment requirement, both of which remain fully verifiable.

 Next Steps